MisterFiore/nodejs-mysql/README.md

 # Node.js - MYSQL Tutorials
-Node.js - Mysql functions and tutorials.
+Node.js - Basic Mysql functions and tutorials.

 "You must create database and user for connection."